Finding yourself still feeling like Scrooge with a rotten hangover while all the glittery lights are out?

 9. Bake (or buy) a bunch of Lebkuchen (gingerbread), or one of the other thousands of Christmas cookies popular in Vienna, and invite a bunch of friends over to eat them

 No Christmas is complete in Vienna without baking (or watching somebody bake and enjoying the sweet homey smells) and eating your fill of Weihnachtskekse (Christmas biscuits).
 The traditional types of festive cookies come in all shapes and sizes.
 And they’re best enjoyed around a burning candle with some friends, so invite some over and head out onto the town once you’ve eaten up all of the sugary treats, and you’re all buzzing on a sugar high.
-You can check out the Würstelstand Oma’s Christmas cookie recipes, here.
+You can check out some Würstelstand Oma’s Christmas cookie recipes.